jpbayard/phplist-plugin-postmark/README.md

 * the directory PostMarkPlugin

 ###Settings###
-In the settings, setup you private key for Postmark API
+In the settings, setup you private key for Postmark API.
+Default timeout for the request is 30 seconds.

 ##Usage##

-For guidance on usage just go to the postmark statistics page
+For guidance on usage, go to the postmark statistics page

 ##Support##

-Questions and problems can be reported in the phplist user forum topic .
+Questions and problems can be reported in the phplist user forum topic.

 ## Donation ##
 This plugin is free but if you install and find it useful then a donation to support further development is greatly appreciated.